filecoin-project/FIPs/FIPS/fip-xxxx.md

 **A verifier needs each signer's power and public key** (GossiPBFT also needs these for its execution).
 These are provided by the power table associated with each finalized tipset.

-Assuming some genesis tipset with a known power table, a _GossiPBFTMessage_ can provide a commitment to (CID of) the resulting power table but doesn’t provide the actual entries.
+Assuming some genesis tipset with a known power table, a _GossiPBFTMessage_ can provide a commitment to (CID of) the resulting power table but doesn't provide the actual entries.
 A finality certificate includes these as a delta from the previous power table.
 A verifier can compute the power table for the subsequent certificate by applying these deltas to its base power table.

-Note the power table deltas don’t need to be signed.
-All _DECIDE_ messages include a commitment to the CID of the resulting power table.
+Note the power table deltas don't need to be signed.
+All DECIDE messages include a commitment to the CID of the resulting power table.
 Hence, a verifier only needs to confirm that the power table CID as a result of their computation matches that committed to by the signed messages.
 A finality certificate with incorrect power table deltas cannot be used as a base to verify subsequent instances.

 #### Verification by Filecoin node (“fast catch-up”)